gpratte/spring-boot-acceptance-test-mocks/README.md

 Added the following dependency to the build.gradle
 * _org.springframework.boot:spring-boot-starter-amqp_

-In the _TodoService_ class sent the todo as json to RabbitMQ.
+The _TodoService_ class sends the Todo as JSON to RabbitMQ.

 #### Qpid